Chen-Abudi/react-quiz/README.md

 ## 🔎 Intro:

-This is a practice project in React, showcasing a quiz app.
+This is a practice frontend project developed in React, showcasing a quiz app.

 ## 🧰 🛠️ Tech Stack & Techniques: